The Complete Guide to AI Tongue Diagnosis for Gut Health (2026)

 How often should I check my tongue?

-For general wellness monitoring, checking your tongue once per week is sufficient to track changes over time.
-If you are actively addressing a digestive issue, daily checks can help you monitor the effectiveness of dietary or lifestyle changes.
-GlowGut Pro stores your history so you can visualize trends.
+For general wellness monitoring, checking your tongue once per week is sufficient to notice changes over time.
+If you are actively addressing a digestive issue, you may choose to check more often with the same lighting and photo setup so your comparisons are more meaningful.

 References